 Corrosion resistance for saltwater reels is incredibly important.
 Saltwater is incredibly corrosive over time and will eat up the components in your reels.

-In this article I mixed up price point and features to include a selection of the best saltwater reels for all budgets and angling needs from beginner to seasoned and salty pro.
+In this article, I mixed up price points and features to include a selection of the best saltwater reels for all budgets and angling needs from beginner to seasoned and salty pro.

 Be sure to take into consideration your local waters, species, and tactics to pick the best reel to suit your needs, and I’m confident you will surely find the best saltwater reel to suit your needs on this list.